St Martin-in-the-Fields High School for Girls

+Following the school's closure because of declining enrolment, it was announced that the building would become a youth hub called Oasis St Martin's Village.

 History

 The school was founded by the parish of St Martin-in-the-Fields in 1699 as a charity.
-Those who ran the parish at the time, and the Society for Promoting Christian Knowledge, were considered radical, for their notion that there should be a local school for girls as well as boys.
+Those who ran the parish at the time, and the Society for Promoting Christian Knowledge, were considered radical for their notion that there should be a local school for girls as well as boys.

-The school was originally in Charing Cross Road, near the St. Martin-in-the-Fields church.
+The school was originally in Charing Cross Road, near the St. Martin-in-the-Fields church in Trafalgar Square.
 It was known as St Martin's Middle Class School for Girls, and only later became known as St Martin-in-the-Fields High School for Girls.
 Parish endowments thus made possible the education of girls.
 The school did well and grew, in what was a populous fast-growing parish.
 By the early twentieth century growth was such that a bigger building with proper grounds and playing fields became necessary.
-The school relocated to its present site in 1928.
-The nearby Strand School had fifteen years earlier moved to the same area for similar reasons.
+The school relocated to its present site in Tulse Hill in 1928.
+The nearby Strand School had moved to the same area fifteen years earlier for similar reasons.
 St Martins' new buildings were officially opened by the then Duchess of York, wife of the future King George VI, better known in later decades as the Queen Mother.

-In 1999, her majesty Elizabeth II took part in the school celebrations of its tercentenary.
+In 1999, Queen Elizabeth II took part in the school celebrations of its tercentenary.

-The school maintains close links with its founding church in Trafalgar Square.

-The school has a long-standing exchange link with Anchovy High School, Anchovy, near Montego Bay, Jamaica.
+St Martin's was given technology college status in 1996.
+The school was awarded a Sportsmark and was identified as an Ambassador School for Gifted and Talented Youth.
+It had a long-standing exchange link with Anchovy High School in Anchovy, near Montego Bay, Jamaica.